9 min read

 • Bloubergstrand: A major favourite for those craving sea views and a surf-friendly lifestyle.
 With its iconic view of Table Mountain and easy access to the CBD via the MyCiTi bus, it's no surprise it's booming.

-• Strand & Gordon’s Bay: These laid-back coastal towns at the foot of the Hottentots Holland mountains are popular amongst those looking for oceanfront peace, better value homes, and less traffic stress.
+• Strand and Gordon’s Bay: These laid-back coastal towns at the foot of the Hottentots Holland mountains are popular amongst those looking for oceanfront peace, better value homes, and less traffic stress.

 Why the move?